How Do You Estimate The Height Of A Tree?

 Now the seer will measure the distance on the ground from the original spot (20 meters from the base of the tree) to the spot which the pole bearer has marked.
 These are all of the measurements that are needed to find the height of the tree.
 Do the calculations.
 Make a diagram showing the tree, the pole in its final position and the seer.
 Put the corresponding measurements you found on your diagram.
 Using similar triangles and proportionality, you can easily find the height of the tree.

+There are many reasons why you may need to estimate the height of a tree, tree removal being just one.
 Estimation of the height can be both easy and fun if done through the right tricks and methods.
 Measurements become more reliable the greater the distance you are from the tree for the stick and shadow method (the distance you are away from the tree must be greater than the total tree height).
 In dense forests, it can be challenging to get a clear view of the treetop.
 The slope of the ground can also make measurement difficult.
 Trees that are leaning significantly should be measured with the lean to the right or left, not with the lean toward or away from you.

 In challenging forest situations try to make more than one attempt to measure height.
 If possible try and remeasure from a different viewpoint, and always double-check your measurements.